amatsuo/amatsuo.github.io/README.md

 # Akitaka Matsuo's webpage

-The theme of this page is developed by [Steve Smith](http://orderedlist.github.com/).
-This will be used as my personal webpage.
+This is a repository of my personal webpage (https://amatsuo.github.io).
+The theme of this page (minimal-jekyll) is forked from a github repository by [Steve Smith](http://orderedlist.github.com/).

 # License

-This work is licensed under a [Creative Commons Attribution-ShareAlike 3.0 Unported License](http://creativecommons.org/licenses/by-sa/3.0/).
+The original theme as well as this repository is licensed under a [Creative Commons Attribution-ShareAlike 3.0 Unported License](http://creativecommons.org/licenses/by-sa/3.0/).